Ideation: Generating Business Ideas

 Examples:

-• Gusto (payroll): Founder worked in payroll industry
+• Gusto (payroll): founder worked in payroll

-• Toast (restaurant POS): Founders worked in restaurant tech
+• Toast (restaurant POS): founders worked in restaurant tech

-Exercise: List 5 major pain points in your industry that everyone complains about.
+Exercise: list 5 major pain points in your industry that everyone complains about.

-3. Observing Others' Problems
+3. Observing Other People's Problems

 Watch people work.
 Where do they struggle?